 The Employee Wellness Team, ‘WHEE for Life’, was launched in 2009 and works to help employees access the knowledge and tools necessary to make good decisions and choices about their health and wellness.
 We encourage you to become familiar with the resources available to you as a NC state employee and to take advantage of the wellness opportunities available to you here in Cullowhee and our surrounding communities.
-We send out a newsletter at the beginning of each month to remind employees of important wellness considerations, resources and opportunities.
-Our most recent newsletters are below:

 In support of the NC State Health Plan’s wellness initiatives, we will continue with efforts related to these core focus areas: